zkpstandard/wg-plonkish/src/example.md

 ### Witness matrix

-The witness matriw will contain:
+The witness matrix will contain:

 - the payload $[a_0, a_1, a_2, a_3, a_4, a_5, a_6, a_7, a_8, a_9]$
 - the transformed digits for every second digit in the payload $[b_1, b_3, b_5, b_7, b_9]$: